KamilaHase/MS2/README.md

       - shows a shadow around area of correctly placed words-answers
       - shows a new text with html: "You got xy correct."
       - after around a second shows up with transition effect a new window:
           - one in case both the answers are correct and user scores 2.
-Text with nformation "Yay!
+Text with information "Yay!
 You got it all correct!
-Congratulations!"
+Congratulations!".
 Below is a button leading to index.html with text "Start again"
+          - second button with information "You can do better!".
+Below is a button leading to get-ready.html with text "Give it another try!".
+          - close button that closes pop up window and leaves user to possibly look around the page.
+        - Tested properly by clicking on correct and wrong answers, playing around with the draggability and the words in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, functions work well.
+      - other buttons on page:
+        - "New words" - reloads page and automatically generates two new random words.
+Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.
+        - "Try again" - leads to get-ready.html in order to provide help to user.
+Tested in Chrome, Mozzilla Firefox, Safari and Microsoft Edge, works well.

+  - **Game - touch screens version**
+    - Two randomly picked words are visible - function tested on Apple, Sony and Huawei devices, works well.
+    - Each of word-card has attached input field to provide area where to write in answer.
+Input shows a yellowish shadow when tapped on to provide feedback it has been tapped properly.
+Works well on Apple, Sony and Huawei devices.
+    - When user writes in numbers, he/she may click on "Check answers" button.
+That triggers following:
+      - shows a new text with html: "You got xy correct."
+      - those field that has been filled in correct get new background in greenish color, those fields that were incorrect get new color of redish color in order to show what the exact result is.
+      - after around a second shows up with transition effect a new window:
+          - one in case both the answers are correct and user scores 2.
+Text with information "Yay!
+You got it all correct!
+Congratulations!".
+Below is a button leading to index.html with text "Start again"
-          - second button with information
+          - second button with information "You can do better!".
+Below is a button leading to get-ready.html with text "Give it another try!".

-The website was opened in Chrome, Mozzilla Firefox, Safari and Microsoft Edge to test all features and their functions.
-Also cache was cleared every time before I loaded the page.
-All functions, links and buttons work well.
-Main concern was the functionality of the game and showing the results.
-It was tested on many devices, brands sent to family members in order to receive feedback.
+          - close button that closes pop up window and leaves user to possibly look around the page.
+          Tested properly by fillin in correct and wrong answers, works well on Apple, Sony and Huawei devices.
+    - other buttons on page:
+        - "New words" - reloads page and automatically generates two new random words.
+Works well on Apple, Sony and Huawei devices.
+        - "Try again" - leads to get-ready.html in order to provide help to user.
+Works well on Apple, Sony and Huawei devices.

+So far my testing and its limitations (especially to touch screen devices) has not shown any bug or troubles that would be occuring.

 #### Testing User Stories from User Experience (UX) Section:
 ## Game walkthrough